-The constraints on the $R-L$ relation as well as the relative scaling factors are summarised in Table~\ref{tab: RL-bolomparams}, with a sketch of the implications for the BLR geometry shown in Fig.~\ref{fig:bolom_scale_picture}.
+The constraints on the $R-L$ relation as well as the relative scaling factors are summarised in Table~\ref{tab: RL-bolomparams}, with a sketch of the implications for the BLR geometry shown in Figure~\ref{fig:bolom_scale_picture}.
 These findings are in line with those of \citet{SDSS-Shen_2023}, who similarly found \mgii lags to be systematically longer than those for \hbeta and \civ lags to be systematically shorter.

 It is worth noting that the relative radius of \hbeta and \mgii are strongly dependent on the assumptions of AGN spectral properties.
 Bolometric corrections are entirely degenerate with relative radius parameter $S_\lambda$, and the corrections of \citet{Runnoe_2012} are derived from only low redshift AGN.
-There is also considerable diversity amongst bolometric corrections from different sources \citep[e.g.][]{Runnoe_2012, Netzer_2019, Richards_2006}, though there is broad agreement on the relative corrections between \hbeta and \mgii, i.e. that $\log_{10}(L_{5100 \angstrom} / L_{3000 \angstrom})\approx 1.25$.
+There is also considerable diversity amongst bolometric corrections from different sources \citep[e.g.][]{Runnoe_2012, Netzer_2019, Richards_2006}, though there is broad agreement on the relative corrections between \hbeta and \mgii, i.e. that $\log_{10}(L_{3000 \angstrom} / L_{5100 \angstrom})\approx 1.55$.

 \begin{landscape}